joeegan/market-faker/README.md

 ![Screencast](https://raw.githubusercontent.com/joeegan/market-faker/master/animation.gif)

-This npm module provides simulated financial market data.
+market-faker provides simulated financial market data.

 ## Motivation

-To use financial data that is not reliant on external sources to avoid problems such as API key expiry, out-of-hours markets, data limits, downtime, and fees
+Legitimate external sources for financial instruments can be cumbersome to use and can incur problems related to API key expiry, restrictive hours of availability, data limits, service downtime, and fees.

 ## Usage